eharrison190736/eharrison190736.github.io/project2.md

 ![screenshot](images/Screenshot8.png)
 Fig 1.
-The launch screen
+This is the test file that shows a boat being added

 ![screenshot](images/Screenshot9.png)
 Fig 2.
 Example output after input is processed.